Skip to main content

 Supported providers

-Stringhive connects to four MT providers.
+Stringhive connects to six MT providers.
 You configure them in Settings > Machine Translation.

 You can have multiple providers active at the same time.
 Stringhive automatically routes each language pair to the best-performing provider based on translator acceptance rates.
 See Machine Translation Setup for details.